davidsrn/Intercom_Elixir/README.md

 # Intercom_Elixir

-Here lies the Phoenix example for my PENDING article.
+Here lies the Phoenix example for the [Intercom—with Phoenix/Elixir?
+Well, why not?](https://medium.com/nuu-engineering/intercom-with-phoenix-elixir-why-not-7936bf314a36) article.